FzFStormZ/Clipboard-Copy/README.md

 ## 📢 New Features

 - Logging with timestamps inside a logs/ folder
-- Create option to the program to enable/disable logging
+- Create option to the program to enable/disable verbose ✅
-- Create option to define custom regex patterns for password detection by the user
+- Create option to define custom regex patterns for password detection by the user ✅

 ## 📦 Project Structure